PRBonn/rko_lio/docs/pages/quickstart.rst

 ROS
 ---

-Installing using system package managers is currently available only on ROS **Kilted**.
-Please :doc:`build from source <build>` for other distros.
+Supported distros: Humble, Jazzy, Kilted, Rolling

 .. code-block:: bash

     sudo apt install ros-${ROS_DISTRO}-rko-lio
     ros2 launch rko_lio odometry.launch.py

+Please see :doc:`build from source <build>` if you want to do that instead.

 The launch file supports both online and offline modes via the ``mode`` argument and expects at least ``lidar_topic``, ``imu_topic``, and ``base_frame``.